Subglacial Treasures and Global Competition: The Battle for Critical Minerals Enters the Geopolitical Deep Waters

 14/01/2026

-Year, Month, Day, Washington.
-A meeting attended by senior financial officials from the United States, Australia, India, South Korea, Mexico, and other countries convened in a tense atmosphere.
-U.S. Treasury Secretary Scott Bessent framed the meeting’s theme as "urgency."
-This was no ordinary economic coordination session, but a strategic mobilization centered on the security of critical mineral supply chains.
-Beneath the conference table lay millions of tons of rare earth elements buried under kilometers of ice in Greenland, rare earth-rich mud in the depths of the Pacific Ocean being explored by Japanese vessels, and, more critically, China’s absolute dominance of 70% to 90% in global critical mineral processing.
-A new era of geo-economic competition—revolving around resources, leveraging technology as bargaining chips, and taking the form of alliances—is unfolding with unprecedented intensity.
+On January 12, 2026, Washington.
+A meeting bringing together senior finance officials from G7 nations, along with Australia, India, South Korea, Mexico, and others, convened in a tense atmosphere.
+U.S. Treasury Secretary Scott Bessent framed the meeting's theme as urgency.
+This was not a routine economic coordination session, but a strategic mobilization centered on the security of critical mineral supply chains.
+Beneath the conference table lay millions of tons of rare earth elements buried under kilometers of Greenland's ice sheet, the rare earth-rich mud that Japanese exploration vessels were attempting to mine from depths of 6,000 meters in the Pacific, and, most significantly, China's absolute dominant share of 47% to 87% in global critical mineral processing.
+A new era of geo-economic contest, revolving around resources, leveraging technology as bargaining chips, and taking the form of alliances, is unfolding with unprecedented intensity.

 Greenland: The Icy Strategic Chessboard and Geopolitical Minefield